Frequently Asked Questions

 National Weather Service 7-Day Forecast for Cherry Wood Bed Breakfast and Barn

 Q: When I go on a Wine Ride, who will take care of my children?

 A: It's entirely up to you, but we'd suggest family or friends you trust.
 This is a real working farm with animals and agriculture activities, so we are not able to accommodate children.
 As much as we love kids, you'll have to find responsible care for them elsewhere.

 Q: How do I get to Cherry Wood?

 A: Many folks drive here.
 Some have bicycled, a few have horse backed and we've even had a couple of hikers walk in.
-On the other hand, if you're asking for directions on how to find us, we suggest Google or MapQuest, or just call and we'll guide you in.
+On the other hand, if you're asking for directions on how to find us, go to our map page, or just call and we'll guide you in.